-360 cameras are unlike any other type, so it’s worth spelling out what they do and what this means.
+360 cameras are unlike any other type of camera, so it’s worth spelling out what they do and what this means.

 The key is to imagine capturing a scene not in a flat rectangle, but on the inside of a sphere.
 You view a 360-degree image from within this sphere, moving your smart device or a window in your web browser to look around.